Back to: Home

 The "Feeling" report shows you how your people are feeling upon reaching the end of their working day.

-1. First, anyone with org admin permissions.
+• Also anyone with org admin permissions.

-2. And finally, project owners and observers.
+• And also a project's owners and observers.

-To open a "Feeling" report:
+To see a "Feeling" report:

-1. First, select the project on:
+1. First, select the project on: MenuProjects

-2. Then click:
+2. Then tap: AttendanceFeeling

 4. And finally, when you hover your mouse over each line, you'll see additional details.
 You'll see details like who that line's for, and what their feeling is, as a percent.